geomoetric/moebot/docs/index.md

 <img src="/assets/images/2.png" alt="Moebot">
 </figure>

-In the beginning there was just a bunch of circles.
-For a while I had to configure non visual things like placement, grid, and interactivity, so circles were the star of the show.
+In the beginning, there was just a bunch of circles.
+For a while I had to configure nonvisual things like placement, grid, and interactivity, so circles were the star of the show.

 <figure>
 <img src="/assets/images/3.png" alt="Moebot">